dpresnjak/DockerfileScan/README.md

   Sample Dockerfile(s) used for building images to be scanned.

 - `Makefile`
-  Automation scripts for common tasks like building images, running scans, and deploying infrastructure.
+  Automation scripts for most tasks like deploying infrastructure code, starting CodeBuild project, fetching logs.

 - `modules/`
   Terraform modules to organize and reuse infrastructure code.